Our Campus Facilities

 Read about our Dining Hall services

-Actors, musicians, singers, and dancers perform in the spectacular 450-seat theatre, which is also the School’s gathering place where the entire Upper School assembles most mornings to begin the academic day.
+Actors, musicians, singers and dancers perform in the spectacular 450-seat theater, which is also the School’s gathering place where the entire Upper School assembles most mornings to begin the academic day.

 Read about our Arts programs

-Strayer Hall houses the School’s Gymnasium, Fitness Center, Dance Studio and Music Center.
+Strayer Hall houses a Gymnasium, Fitness Center, Dance Studio and Music Center.

-In a superb two-story art studio adjacent to the theatre, students fashion their own original art in a full spectrum of media, including drawing, painting, sculpture, and ceramics.
+In a superb two-story art studio adjacent to the Claudia Boettcher Theatre, students fashion their own original art in a full spectrum of media, including drawing, painting, sculpture and ceramics.
 A digital media lab and darkroom are located nearby.

 Read about our Visual Arts curriculum

-Located on the second floor of Strayer Hall, in The Masters School Music Center talented on-campus and adjunct faculty—many of whom are performing musicians—offer an expansive music curriculum tailored to each student’s interests and goals.
-The center features ten individual practice rooms, a Glee Club and Orchestra room, and a digital recording studio.
+Located on the second floor of Strayer Hall, the Music Center's talented staff and adjunct faculty—many of whom are performing musicians—offer an expansive music curriculum tailored to each student’s interests and goals.
+The center features 10 individual practice rooms, a Glee Club and Orchestra room, and a digital recording studio.

 Read about our Music curriculum

 The new Maureen Fonseca Center for Athletics and Arts is a dynamic addition to The Masters School.
 Highlights of the 75,000-square-foot building include: state-of-the-art fencing facility, six-lane competition swimming pool, four squash courts, fitness center, running track and a gymnasium with a regulation basketball court, two practice courts and two volleyball courts.
-From an arts perspective, the new facility features two dance studios, a large art gallery, music rehearsal and performance space, an experimental black box theater and media arts lab as well as a video and photography studio.
+From an arts perspective, the new facility features two dance studios, a large art gallery, music rehearsal and performance space, an experimental theater, and media arts lab, as well as a video and photography studio.

 To find out more please head to the New Maureen Fonseca Center for Athletics and Arts